kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 ![Example of an approximated lattice](../assets/LatticeApprox.png)

 You can see that in the scenario lattice, we have many possibilities than in a scenario tree.
-Hence, some people prefer a scenario lattice than a scenario tree.
+This shows generally that scenario lattices with half the number of nodes of a scenario tree have more number of scenarios or trajectories.
+A scenario lattice does not aloow to trace back the history of a given scenario based on its ending node as there are many possible paths at that node.
+This is the main reason why we consider scenario lattices for Markovian processes

 !!! info
     Currently, lattice approximation can only work for 1 dimension.
 It is in our working plan to generalize and extend this lattice approximation to any dimension of the states of the scenario lattice.